doctrine-extensions/DoctrineExtensions/README.md

 - run: `bin/phpunit -c tests`
 - optional - run mongodb service if targeting mongo tests

+**NOTE:** if php7 is used with **mongodb** install extension and dependencies using composer7.json.
+This is a temporary hack until the better ODM support is available.

 ### Running the example:

 To setup and run example follow these steps: